$0+

 Six checkboxes that help refine the prioritization algorithm.
 The six Boosts are as follows:

-1. Quick: For tasks that are expected to take one minute or less.
+1. Quick: For tasks that are expected to take three minutes or less.

 2. Urgent: For tasks that should be completed as soon as possible.